The Most Heretical Last Boss Queen: Characters

 Stale is the adopted brother and assistant of Pride and possesses the power of teleportation.
-The original Pride placed him under a magical contract which forced him to obey her, taking advantage of his inability to read, and then ordered him to murder his birth mother, leading him to swear revenge.
+The original Pride placed him under a magical contract which forced him to obey her, taking advantage of his inability to read and write anything other than his own name, and then ordered him to murder his birth mother; leading him to swear revenge, being healed by her younger sister Tiara and becoming one of her love interests.
 The current Pride has treated him with great care and compassion, notably allowing him to communicate with his birth mother, and so earning his loyalty and love.
 He is frenemies with Arthur.